South Georgia & Antarctic Odyssey

 - Luggage transfer from your hotel in Ushuaia to ship on Day 2

-- Transfer from pier to downtown Ushuaia or to airport on Day 25
+- Transfer from pier to downtown Ushuaia or airport Day 21

 - On-board accommodation during voyage including daily cabin service

 - All meals, snacks, tea and coffee during voyage

 - Beer, house wine and soft drinks with dinner